OpenWaterFoundation/owf-learn-virtualbox/mkdocs-project/docs/create-guest/linux-debian-jessie/create-guest-debian-jessie.md

 # VirtualBox / Windows 10 Host / Create Linux Debian Jessie Guest VM

-This documentation describes how to create a new Linux Debian Jessie guest operating system VM installed on a Windows 10 host operating system.
+This documentation describes how to create a new Linux Debian Jessie guest operating system VM installed on a Windows 10 host operating system, using Virtual Box 6.0.4.
 The Debian Linux distribution is known for its stability.
 Therefore it may not have the latest software tools or versions, but the software that is available is very stable, which is important for critical operational systems.